-- You can mow your new Celebration using the highest mow setting once the roots are established, you have a little over 3 inches of vertical growth, and the seams are filling in. - Mow as often as every 2-3 days to reach & maintain a height no taller than 1 to 2 inches without scalping the grass. - Always observe the 1/3 rule, never removing more than one-third of the leaf tissue in a single mowing. - > Mowing frequently encourages lateral growth & a dense, soft lawn.
+- You can mow your new grass on the highest setting once the roots are established, you have a little over 3 inches of vertical growth, and the seams are filling in. - Mow as often as every 2-3 days to maintain a height of 2 to 3 inches to promote density through increased lateral growth. - Always observe the 1/3 rule, never removing more than one-third of the leaf tissue in a single mowing. - Palmetto will be most shade-tolerant when kept taller, especially in the shadiest areas.